 - Avoid pressure frying as using a large amount of oil in the pressure cooker could be extremely dangerous and could melt certain parts like the gasket.

 - Safely release pressure from the cooker.
 There are three ways for releasing pressure from the cooker: natural release, cold water release, and quick release.
 Natural release method involves removing the cooker from the heat and allowing the pressure to naturally go down.
 Cold water release involves running cold water on the cooker’s lid while it is closed till the pressure is released.
 Quick release uses the steam release valve for expelling the pressure.
-While releasing pressure you must take extra care as hot steam would be released from the cooker.
+While releasing pressure you must take extra care as hot steam would be released from the pressure cooker find out more about this on Choose Pressure Cooker.

 - Properly clean the cooker and its parts.
 The gasket should be removed and washed separately.
 The lid and pot should also be hand washed separately.
 The valve should be cleaned using a wooden toothpick while ensuring that it moves freely and does not breaks.